tomasz-szymanek/angular-fancytree/README.md

 ```

 use it:
-* in your controller (inject fancytreeFactory and set Your data):
+* in your controller or service (inject fancytreeFactory and set Your data):
 ```javascript
 (function () {
     'use strict';